coopyey/ttrpg-campaign-site/content/Seal of Infinity/Session Notes/Session 013.md

 ---

-We get back to Sheryl and she was writing for most of the day.
+We get back to [[Sheryl Hanson]] and she was writing for most of the day.
 We can expect the novel in a few months — she promises us autographed copies.
 The town actually gives us tickets to the thunder rail (first class).
 Except for Bosch, we are in the paper with pictures and names.

 We board the train and we don’t expect any issues there.
 On long trips we expect to stop at some stations for 1-2 days, and we also know that there are creatures hunting for us.
-We are traveling more or less incognito: while people from Rosevale know of us, everyone else sees us as just travelers.
+We are traveling more or less incognito: while people from [[Rosevale]] know of us, everyone else sees us as just travelers.
 Mary is currently carrying the Seal.

 We get on the train and Bosch sneaks into the first class dining car hanging out with Sheryl and the Sheriff.

-A big man with big steps comes out of the sleeping cart and he says it’s 5 o’clock somewhere, give him wine, and food, for he carries the Seal of Infinity.
+A big man with big steps comes out of the sleeping cart and he says it’s 5 o’clock somewhere, give him wine, and food, for he carries the [[Seal of Infinity]].